Coming Soon — Spring 2026

 A unique feature of CardioCoach® is the presentation of substrate utilization: the ratio of fats versus carbohydrates burned throughout each heart rate level during testing.
 This is especially helpful for weight loss or refueling.

-Whether you are a conditioned athlete or a beginner to fitness, a vo2 max fitness assessment can help.
+Whether you are a conditioned athlete or a beginner to fitness, a VO2 max fitness assessment can help.
 A vo2 max test begins with a mask fitting and heart rate strapped, then you will gradually increase the intensity of the exercise until anaerobic threshold is detected, which takes anywhere between 7 to 20 minutes.
 This test is available on any piece of cardio equipment, like a treadmill or a bike.
-For a small extra charge, we can doncudct this in the comfort of your home using your own preferred equipment.
-You will receive valuable data including aerobic threshold, vo2 max fuel sources and target heart rate zones that you can apply in your exercise routine straight away.
+You will receive valuable data including aerobic threshold, VO2 max fuel sources and target heart rate zones that you can apply in your exercise routine straight away.

 What you get